raquetelio/mybok/README.md

 # MyBoK

-:wave::smiley: Welcome to my BoK ([Body of Knowledge](https://en.wikipedia.org/wiki/Body_of_knowledge)), a personal repository I recently created for better organization of the concepts and ideas I usually learn in my work or spare time.
+:wave::smiley: Welcome to my BoK ([Body of Knowledge](https://en.wikipedia.org/wiki/Body_of_knowledge)), a personal repository I recently created for better organization of the concepts and ideas I usually gather around a technical topic or just learned.

+This is just my notebook for learning.
 I decided to make it public to share the knowledge with more people interested on **technical topics**.
-Hope you find something interesting here or some nice discussion can be generated.
+Hope you find those links interesting.

 No matter your expertise or experience, **feedback, new ideas and improvements are always welcome**.